 The recommended healthcare preventive needs are constantly changing.
-For example, an annual physical/medical examination is not always recommended or necessary.
-Although your personal health could impact these recommendations, the schedules below can help recommend the services that should be considered based upon your age.
+Now a preventive care visit (well-child visit) is recommended at least yearly.
+Although your personal health could impact these recommendations, the schedules below can help recommend the services that should be considered based upon your child's age.

 |Newborn||HepB||At the hospital|

 |4 months||PCV13, RV5, DTaP-IPV-Hib-HepB||Encounter|